ThemeMountain/docs/source/_sartre/integrations/mailchimp.blade.md

 # MailChimp Integration

-Sartre Email includes a MailChimp-integrated all-in-one template, which you can import and use yo build email layouts with their visual editor.
+Sartre Email includes pre-built MailChimp templates, which you can import and customise in their email editor.

+Because it offers over 120 modules to choose from, Sartre Email does not contain an all-in-one template for MailChimp, as this would be impossible to use due to the technical limitations of their email editor.

 ---